 Transfer students interested in the AGEC Honors Program must have a 3.5 GPR or above, and will need to fill out an application indicating their interest in the program.
 This application can be obtained here.
 Admitted transfer students will enter the program on probation, and will be evaluated at the end of their first semester to ensure that their academic record indicates that they will be successful in the program.

-In addition to satisfying the requirements for the Agricultural Economics or Agribusiness majors, honors students must satisfy the following requirements:
+In addition to satisfying the degree requirements for the B.S. in Agricultural Economics or B.S. in Agribusiness, honors students must complete the following requirements:

-Participants in the Agricultural Economics Honors Program must maintain a cumulative TAMU GPR of at least 3.50 and a GPR in honors classes of at least 3.25 and no grade in an honors course below a ”C.”
+Participants in the Department of Agricultural Economics Honors Program must maintain a cumulative TAMU GPR of at least 3.50, a GPR in honors classes of at least 3.25, and no grade in an honors course below a ”C.”